 The Slam is team-based, with no fewer than 2 but no more than 6 members to a team.
-It is also a judged contest: three independent judges preside over the competition, holding forth and giving frothy feedback in a popular community alehouse.
+It is also a judged contest: three independent judges preside over the competition, holding forth and giving frothy feedback in a brewery.
 But the Slam is no bar trivia game.
 Nor is it a debate or yelling match.
 The Slam is structured to showcase our civic-mindedness and a community sense of humor.
 The Slam competition is all about clear thinking, reasonable discussion and nimble observation about the many ways ethics is embedded in our public lives.

 The Object of the Slam